redis-developer/hentry-server/README.md

 - hentry dashboard is the main dashboard that is used by event organizers.
 - the dashboards is written using ReactJS, and TailwindCSS and uses [react-vis](https://uber.github.io/react-vis/) which in-turn is based on D3.
 - the dashboard is written in gatsby, in order to optimize the performance via service-size rendering, and suppose other awesome [features that gatsby provides](https://www.gatsbyjs.com/features).
+- Configurations:
+  - there are no configurations needed for the dashboard, when deploying, a single line configuration change is needed to point the dashboard to the API server.

+- Features
+  - Show team details
+  - Show team member details along-with their operating systems
+  - Completely responsive and runs smoothly on mobile.
+  - View timeseries data in form of graph for snapshot values and entropy values
+  - LIVE feed from participant's devices.
+  - Click on any timestamp to compare other timestamps from that value.
+  - Use of colors to demonstrate additions, deletions and no changes.
+  - Please refer the demo for more:

+### Walkthrough

 ![https://i.imgur.com/PebX7cQ.png](https://i.imgur.com/PebX7cQ.png)